2017 ATP Finals: Singles

 On July 17, following claiming his Wimbledon triumph, Roger Federer qualified for the event.

 Roger Federer began his season by playing in the Hopman Cup teaming up with Belinda Bencic but lost in the round robin round.
 At the Australian Open, he reached the final thus making him the oldest player to compete in a Grand Slam final since Ken Rosewall in 1974.
 Coming back from a break down in the fifth set, Federer defeated Rafael Nadal to win the Australian Open.
 He then competed at the Dubai Tennis Championships but was upset by Evgeny Donskoy in the second round.
 Federer bounced back by winning the back-to-back Masters event of the Indian Wells Masters and Miami Masters defeating Stan Wawrinka and Nadal in the finals, respectively.
 Federer then skipped the entire European clay swing.
 He returned to the tour at the beginning of the grass-court season MercedesCup, where he suffered a shock defeat to 302nd ranked Tommy Haas in the second round despite holding match points, the lowest-ranked player to beat him since 1999.
 He rebounded the following week by winning a record-extending ninth title at the Gerry Weber Open in Halle, doing so without the loss of a set and defeating Alexander Zverev in the final.
 At the Wimbledon Championships, Federer made it to the final without dropping a set, where he defeated Marin Čilić in straight sets to win a record-breaking eighth Wimbledon gentlemen's singles title and his record-extending 19th major title overall, becoming the oldest male player to win Wimbledon in the Open era.

 At the opening of the summer hard court swing Federer was defeated in the final of the Rogers Cup by Alexander Zverev.
 Due to a back injury, he opted to withdraw from the Western & Southern Open.
-However, Federer lost to Juan Martin Del Potro in the quarterfinals at the US Open.
-He bounced back by winning consecutive titles at the Shanghai Rolex Masters defeating World No. 1 Nadal in the final and at the Swiss Indoors beating Juan Martin Del Potro in the final of his hometown tournament.
+However, Federer lost to Juan Martín del Potro in the quarterfinals at the US Open.
+He bounced back by winning consecutive titles at the Shanghai Rolex Masters defeating World No. 1 Nadal in the final and at the Swiss Indoors beating Juan Martín del Potro in the final of his hometown tournament.